d-sauer/ExploringMicroservices/README.md

 # HowTo

 ## Enable CXP nature
-For enabling CXP nature we simply need to add ```@EnableCXP``` annotation to our start up class.
+For enabling CXP nature we simply need to add ```@EnableCXP``` annotation to startup class.

 ## Swagger integration
 By enabling CXP nature with ```@EnableCXP``` there is also Swagger integration for automate documenting RESTfull API.
-To access Swagger you can check this URL's: http://localhost:8080/swagger-ui.html and http://localhost:8080/v2/api-docs/
+To access Swagger use this URL's: http://localhost:8080/swagger-ui.html and http://localhost:8080/v2/api-docs/

 ## Features
 - Support for nesting properties file inside monolithic build with microservice namespace.
-Support to target specific property value for specific micorservice
+Support to target specific property value for specific microservice
 - Support for custom creating DataSource and merging datasource (for monolithic build)

 ## ToDo